Liga IV Suceava

-Liga IV Suceava (known as Liga Inter Conti for sponsorship reasons) is the county football division of Liga IV for clubs based in Suceava County, Romania.
-The competition is ranked as the fourth tier of the Romanian football league system and is organized by AJF Suceava – Asociația Județeană de Fotbal (lit.
+Liga IV Suceava (known as Liga Inter Conti for sponsorship reasons) is one of the regional football divisions of Liga IV, the fourth tier of the Romanian football league system, for clubs based in Suceava County, and is organized by AJF Suceava – Asociația Județeană de Fotbal (lit.
 'County Football Association').

 It is contested by a variable number of teams, depending on the number of teams relegated from Liga III, the number of teams promoted from Liga V Suceava, and the teams that withdraw or enter the competition.
 The winner may or may not be promoted to Liga III, depending on the result of a promotion play-off contested against the winner of a neighboring county series.

 History

-In 1968, following the new administrative and territorial reorganization of the country, each county established its own football championship, integrating teams from the former regional championships as well as those that had previously competed in town and rayon level competitions.
-The freshly formed Suceava County Championship was placed under the authority of the newly created Consiliul Județean pentru Educație Fizică și Sport (lit.
+In 1968, following the new administrative and territorial reorganization of the country, each county established its own football championship, integrating teams from the former regional championships as well as those that had previously competed in town and raion-level competitions.
+The newly formed Suceava County Championship was placed under the authority of the Consiliul Județean pentru Educație Fizică și Sport (lit.
 'County Council for Physical Education and Sports') in Suceava County.

+Since then, the structure and organization of Suceava’s main county competition, like those of other county championships, have undergone several changes.
+Between 1968 and 1992, the main county competition was known as the Campionatul Județean (County Championship).
+Starting in October 1991, the competition was organized by the AJF Suceava – Asociația Județeană de Fotbal (lit.
+'County Football Association').
+It was renamed Divizia C – Faza Județeană (lit.
+'County phase') between 1992 and 1997, followed by Divizia D from 1997, and since 2006 it has been known as Liga IV, while from the 2015–16 season it was named Liga Inter Conti for sponsorship reasons.